minkedup/ddm/STANDARD.md

 The `meta` file can be treated like a normal `sh` script, and should have access to any environment variable that an `sh` script would normally have access to.
-In addition to the normal environment variables, the `meta` file will also be passed custom variables from `ddm`.
+In addition to normal environment variables, the `meta` file will also be passed custom variables from `ddm`.
 A reference listing of what the value of these variables mean can also be found at the end of this section.

 **NOTE - the** `meta` **script must be executable!**

-#### Installation Properties
+#### Properties
 ```
 install_dir
     description: the directory to install the conf files to